otissv/is-schema-valid/README.md

 ## Schema
 A schema is simply an object literal that another object literal can be validated against.

 To define a schema create an object literal with the keys name as the keys to be evaluated and the value as the valid key types name.
+An optional description property can be added.

 ```
 const schema = { title: 'string' };